swcarpentry/DEPRECATED-boot-camps/python/2a-PythonVariables/Readme.md

 > If the implementation is easy to explain, it may be a good idea.
 > Namespaces are one honking great idea -- let's do more of those!

 This lecture will be structured as follows: I will be teaching the basics of two things: the python programming language (to a greater extent) and the ipython interpreter (to a lesser extent).
 The ipython interpreter is one of many different ways to implement python code.
 As far as the python component, I'll shoot for a layered approach: I'l continue building on my previous concepts.
 It turns out that like any sufficiently complex topic, its not really possible to force the pedagogy into a serial stream.
 Also, we have a pretty serious time constraint.
 I'm just going to drop it on you.
 Because of the brief nature of this tutorial, I've included links to some excellent reference material.
-Also, if we have time, I'll take questions based on the specific programming needs of this class.
+Also, if we have time, the instructors and helpers can take questions based on the specific programming needs of this class.

 Here is the reference material.